hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 > Help Add-HPEGLDeviceComputeFullService -full
 ```

-**Add-HPEGLDeviceStorageFullService** and **Add-HPEGLDeviceNetworkFullService** offer the same full onboarding service for storage and networking devices
+**Add-HPEGLDeviceStorageFullService** and **Add-HPEGLDeviceNetworkFullService** offer the same full onboarding service for storage and networking devices.

 Overall, the ability to fully automate device onboarding is a significant advantage that can lead to many benefits for organizations of all sizes.